FaolanBig/DB-Matcher-v5/README.md

 3. Run the INSTALLER.exe
 4. You will be guided through the process of installation by INSTALLER.exe

+**Manual installation**

+first of all make shure you have dotnet SDK installed then follow these steps:

+1. download the repo as a .zip file
+2. extract it to the preferred directory
+3. open a terminal in this directory (either cmd.exe or powershell)
+4. execute the following command (only when executing the first time)

+*cmd*

+    dotnet add package npoi && dotnet add package SeriLog && dotnet add package SeriLog.Sinks.Console && dotnet add package SeriLog.Sinks.File && dotnet restore && copy .\recoveryMenu.txt .\bin\Debug\net8.0\ && dotnet run

+*powershell*

+    dotnet add package npoi; dotnet add package SeriLog; dotnet add package SeriLog.Sinks.Console; dotnet add package SeriLog.Sinks.File; dotnet restore; copy .\recoveryMenu.txt .\bin\Debug\net8.0\; dotnet run

+5. after the first execution DB-Matcher-v5 can be launched by simply double-clicking DB-Matcher-v5.exe in .\bin\Debug\net8.0\ or running the following command

+*cmd or powershell*

+    dotnet run

 **Description**

 *** English ***